AlexSD92/SalesBase/README.md

 ##### This project was developed for the fourth project with the Code Institute and the Full Stack Development Course.

 ### [Click here to view the app.](https://salesbase-asd.herokuapp.com/)
+##### To access the admin view you must be logged in as an admin user and enter https://salesbase-asd.herokuapp.com/admin/ in your browser

 ### [Click here to view the repository.](https://github.com/AlexSD92/SalesBase)